 These letters, however, never reached the loved ones they were written to.
 They went astray in France and were discovered in an abandoned post van by a German officer.
 They spent the next three decades in the officer’s loft, before he handed them in at the British Embassy in Bonn in 1969.

 The Suffolk Regiment tried to deliver them to the people they had been intended for 29 years earlier.
 Alas, most people could not be found at the addresses on the original envelopes, and 41 of the letters were returned to the Suffolk Regiment, and are now safely kept at our Bury St Edmunds office.

 This online display features seven of the 41 letters.
-It has been possible to trace some details of some of the men, and in one case we have even found surviving relatives and have been able to reunite them with their family’s long-lost letter.
+It has been possible to trace some details of some of the men, and in one case we have even found surviving relatives and have been able to send them a copy of the long-lost letter.